Some of the more common questions asked by Change Leads

 Yes, non-Lloyd’s markets can be added.
 However, they will not have access to the platform yet, but you can add them as capacity providers and send them the slip offline.

-Will endorsements and cancellations processed in Delegated Contract Manager be automatically aligned in Delegated Data Manager?
+Will endorsements and cancellations processed in Delegated Contract and Oversight Manager be automatically aligned in Delegated Data Manager?

-Yes, Delegated Contract Manager will feed endorsements through to Delegated Data Manager (including any cancellations or changes).
+Yes, Delegated Contract and Oversight Manager will feed endorsements through to Delegated Data Manager (including any cancellations or changes).

 Lloyd’s will offer a blend of self-service learning (e.g. video tutorials and user guides) and virtual instructor-led training to cater for all preferences.
 Training resources will be accessed via Lloyd’s new Service Now Knowledge Base prior to go-live.